 Taggart arrives at Florida State after successful stops at Western Kentucky, South Florida and Oregon.
 His overall record of 47–50 is hardly eye-popping, but he’s taken on rebuilds at each previous stop.
 He is a Florida native who is regarded as an elite recruiter.
 Taggart should win big in Tallahassee.
 Hamilton, in his 16th season at Florida State, should have the Seminoles in the NCAA Tournament for the second straight season.

 Basketball: Jim Boeheim

-Babers thrived at his first two stops as a head coach (Eastern Illinois and Bowling Green) but went 4–8 in Year 1 at Syracuse.
+Babers thrived at his first two stops as a head coach (Eastern Illinois and Bowling Green) but is only 8–16 in two seasons at Syracuse.
 He will be given time to turn things around.
 Boeheim has won one national championship and been to five Final Fours in his storied career at his alma mater.

 Football: Bronco Mendenhall

 Mendenhall went 2–10 in his first season at Virginia, the first time in his career he’s had a losing record.
 He rebounded to win six games in Year 2 and appears to have the program on the right track.
 He won 99 games in 11 seasons at BYU.
 Bennett and Arizona’s Sean Miller are battling for the title as the top coach in college basketball who has never been to a Final Four.

 Petrino has won at every stop (in the college game) and has an impressive 21–11 record in ACC play in his four years since returning to Louisville.
 Don’t forget: He went a combined 12–4 in the SEC in his final two seasons at Arkansas.
 Padgett, only 33 years old, was thrust into the job as Louisville’s interim head basketball coach after Rick Pitino was fired in the fall.
 He has done an outstanding job — especially considering the circumstances — and has an opportunity to get the job on a permanent basis.